-These regulations established new accounting practices which require councils to carry forward any deficit on the Dedicated Schools Grant (DSG) from the current and previous years, to be dealt with from future DSG income up to 2025-2026.
+These regulations established new accounting practices which require councils to carry forward any deficit on the Dedicated Schools Grant (DSG) from the current and previous years, to be dealt with from future DSG income.
 The Council must record any such deficit in an unusable reserve created solely for the purpose of recording deficits relating to its school's budget.

-2022-2023 £000 2023-2024 £000 (1,297) Balance brought forward at 1 April (1,297) - Transfer of DSG deficit to the Dedicated Schools Grant Adjustment Account in the year in accordance with statutory requirements - (1,297) Balance carried forward at 31 March (1,297)
+2023-2024 £000 2024-2025 £000 (1,297) Balance brought forward at 1 April (1,297) - Transfer of DSG deficit to the Dedicated Schools Grant Adjustment Account in the year in accordance with statutory requirements (135) (1,297) Balance carried forward at 31 March (1,432)